Admissions FAQ

 • I ATTEND A SCHOOL THAT DOES NOT ISSUE STANDARD REPORT CARDS AND/OR GRADES.
 WHAT DO I DO?

 • Please submit the documentation your school provides.
 Whether it be a narrative report, a student portfolio, or a report card with non-standard grades.
 Many schools will either have a grade conversion document, or an ability to request a transcript showing the more traditional grade equivalents.
 If yours does, please request and submit those.
 If yours does not, please submit what you have.
 Every year LASA receives non-traditional student reports or grades and we have systems in place to score them.
 They should still list the student name, grade level, and school year.
 If the math, science, English or social studies equivalents are not obvious, someone from LASA may reach out for clarification.
-This may be through a note in a status update email.

 • MY CHILD RECEIVES TESTING ACCOMMODATIONS AT THEIR CURRENT SCHOOL.
 CAN THEY RECEIVE THESE ACCOMMODATIONS FOR THE COGAT TEST AT LASA?